22lavonne/MAGE-Ontology/documentation/key-notions.md

 ## Import/Export
 ### Description
 Imports allow files to use outside functions within the current file through dynamic link libraries (DLLs).
-Exports allow other files to use the functions from the current file through DLLs.
-The imports and edxports are important to look at to see if anything imported or exported is either vulnerable or is similar to other malware behavior, as they can direclty affect the safety of the other files in the supplu chain.
+Exports allow other files to use the functions from the current file through DLLs. <br /> <br />
+In terms of malware detection, imports and exports can contain vulnerable functions or functions commonly used in other malware.

 ![Import/Export](../Schema/schema_diagram_images/import_export_schema.png)
 ### Axioms